9.7 License Suspension

 Reinstatement

-Once the non-custodial parent pays the arrears in full, the case manager shall change the Driver License Suspension Status to "Reinstatement Requested" and POSSE will automatically generate a letter at the State CSE Office to notify the Department of Transportation to return the driver’s license to the non-custodial parent.
-If the non-custodial parent has not paid the arrears in full, but is determined to be in compliance with the payment plan, the case manager shall changed the driver's license suspension status to "Reinstatement Requested" and the State Child Support Office shall notify the Department of Transportation to return the non-custodial parent's driver's license.
+Once the non-custodial parent pays the arrears in full, the case manager shall change the Driver License Suspension Status to "Reinstatement Requested" and POSSE will automatically generate a letter at the State CSP Office to notify the Department of Transportation to return the driver’s license to the non-custodial parent.
+If the non-custodial parent has not paid the arrears in full, but is determined to be in compliance with the payment plan, the case manager shall changed the driver's license suspension status to "Reinstatement Requested" and the State CSP Office shall notify the Department of Transportation to return the non-custodial parent's driver's license.

 Driver’s License - Judicial